mlrun/mlrun/docs/serving/batch-serving.md

 ### View the results in the UI

 The output is saved as a parquet file under the project artifact path.
-In the UI, go to the prediction job --> Artifacts tab to view the details.
+In the UI, go to the **prediction** job --> **Artifacts** tab to view the details.

 <img src="../_static/images/prediction-results.png" alt="Jobs" width="1400"/>

-### How to scehdule a batch job
+### How to schedule a batch job

 To schedule a job, set the schedule parameter of the run method.
 The scheduling is done by using a crontab format.

 You can also schedule jobs from the dashboard.
-On the **Projects > Jobs and Workflows** page, you can create a new job using the **New Job** wizard.
+On the **Projects > Jobs and Workflows** page, create a new job using the **New Job** wizard.
 At the end of the wizard you can set the job scheduling.
 In the following example, the job is set to run every 30 minutes.

 ```python